illinois-or-research-analytics/cm_pipeline/docs/json_format.md

 - **noktruss**: Silence k-truss computations in the stats script.
 This is simply because k-truss computation uses a lot of runtime.
 - **universal_before**: Output extra details on which clusters were split by CM.
 If ommitted, this defaults to `false`.

+**Limitations**
-**Limitations**: This stage must come after a stage that outputs a clustering.
+- This stage must come after a stage that outputs a clustering.
+- If `universal_before` is a field, CM must appear sometime before this stats stage (*NOTE*: Not necessarily one stage before, can be at any point preceding this stats stage).
 ## Using an Existing Clustering
 ### Using an Existing Leiden Clustering
 ```json